cenkersisman/CEYD-A/README.md

 5 euro is {!EVAL 5*{!RET euro!}/{!RET dollar!}!} dollars
 ```

-## STEP 4: Action/Add Action

-You can use this step if you want to add an alternative question sentence to a command already defined.
-Let’s say you will define a new command B which will behave the same as command A, then you can write command A in this area.
 # Information
 These are simple APIs allowing consumers to view answers to the questions asked and CEYD codes to be executed.
 Questions are referred to commands